Results on pattern avoidance in parking functions: Congruence classes of generalised parking functions

 We now prove two results on $m$-parking functions.
 Let $\mathcal{C}_n^{(m)}$ be the set of $m$-Catalan paths of length $(m+1)n$, each consists of $n$ up-steps of size $m$, and $mn$ down-steps of size 1, and never goes below the $x$-axis.
 Setting $m=1$ recovers the usual Catalan paths.
 For every increasing $m$-parking function $f$ of size $n$ and for every $j\in[mn]$ in increasing order, draw $t$ up-steps of size $m$ followed by a down-step of size 1 if $|f^{-1}(j)|=t$.
 It is easy to see using the definition that this gives a bijective correspondence between increasing $m$-parking functions of size $n$ and the set $\mathcal{C}_n^{(m)}$.

-The number of hyposylvester classes of $m$-parking functions of size $n$ is known to be $\frac1{2mn}\binom{(2m+1)n}{n}$ \cite{NT}.
-In the following theorem, analogous to results above, we express the number of metasylvester classes of $m$-parking functions of size $n$ as a sum over $\mathcal{C}_n^{(m)}$ of terms involving the vector $w(C)$, which is defined in the same way as before for ordinary Catalan paths.
+By \cite{NT}, the number of hyposylvester classes of $m$-parking functions of size $n$ is $\frac1{2mn+1}\binom{(2m+1)n}{n}$.
+In the following theorem, analogous to results above, we express the number of metasylvester classes of $m$-parking functions of size $n$ as a sum over $\mathcal{C}_n^{(m)}$ of terms involving entries in $\mathbf{u}(C)$, which is defined in the same way as before for ordinary Catalan paths.
 Unfortunately, the method of deleting the first peak that we used in the proof of Theorem \ref{metasylvestermultipark} does not translate well to the setting of $m$-Catalan paths, and we could not obtain more explicit expressions.
 We thank Jared León for his programming help for the following table of values.

 \begin{theorem} The number of metasylvester classes of $m$-parking functions of size $n$ is